minprog/platforms/data-structures/python/efficiency/10 efficiency.md

 roughly the same, even if you have billions of elements to process.

-What kind of function could meet this ideal complexity might be hard to imagine for now, but we'll start with a trivial example.
-Later in this module we'll see much more interesting functions with $$O(1)$$ complexity, specifically when we cover dictionaries.
+What kind of function could meet this ideal complexity might be hard to imagine for now, but we will start with a trivial example.
+Later in this module we will see much more interesting functions with $$O(1)$$ complexity, specifically when we cover dictionaries.
 Let's start by considering this simple function, which always returns the first element from a list: